elastic/helm-charts/kibana/README.md

 ### How to use Kibana with security (authentication and TLS) enabled?

-This Helm chart can use existing [Kubernetes secrets][] to setup credentials or certificates for examples.
+This Helm chart can use existing [Kubernetes secrets][] to set up credentials or certificates for example.
 These secrets should be created outside of this chart and accessed using [environment variables][] and volumes.

 An example can be found in [examples/security][].